Is there any way to go that's relatively painless and trauma-free?

 Still, there is something uniquely unambiguous and final about having your head cut off by something as elegant as a guillotine.
 Medical examiner and author Shiya Ribowsky once told the History Channel that he "can't imagine a quicker and more painless way to go."
 The blade is only in contact with your neck for 1/100th of a second, and after that, no one survives.
 Estimates of the failure rate of the Guillotine during the French Revolution vary, but there were as few as one, according to an essay in The Quarterly Review from 1843, and that's out of thousands of decapitations during the Reign of Terror.

 But do you survive long enough to notice that you're just a head in a basket?
 When you talked about beheadings on the schoolyard, you were probably quoted something like five to seven seconds of life after you hear that loud chopping sound.
 That's the number Ribowsky quotes as well, and a written account of a beheaded criminal from 1905 describes the decapitated head looking around and making faces for that amount of time, but it doesn't take consciousness to do that.
-In any case, the blood loss and drastic drop in blood pressure would cause you to lose consciousness very quickly, and you'd definitely never come back.
+In any case, you'd lose blood so quickly, the drastic drop in blood pressure would cause you to lose consciousness very quickly, and you'd definitely never come back.

 Still, no one's been executed by guillotine since 1977, and they probably aren't headed for a comeback.
 What's more, clean guillotine-esque decapitations do happen from time to time, and they're horrifying and gruesome for the people who find your body.